 How to Determine the Difference Between a Visa and a Green Card

 A visa is a permit to visit a country for a certain length of time.
-They allow governments to track foreigners as they enter and leave a country.
-In conversations about U.S. immigration, the terms “green card” and “visa” seem to be the same.
+It allows governments to track foreigners as they enter and leave a country.
+In conversations about U.S. immigration, the terms green card vs. visa may seem to be the same.
 But are they?

 Here, we’ll look into what a visa and a green card really mean and how they are different.
 There are some special differences between the two that all immigrants must know about to prevent trouble with the United States Citizenship and Immigration Services (USCIS).